starship/starship/docs/es-ES/config/README.md

 ## Conda

-El módulo `conda` muestra el actual entorno conda, si la variable `$CONDA_DEFAULT_ENV` existe.
+The `conda` module shows the current conda environment, if `$CONDA_DEFAULT_ENV` is set.

 ::: tip

-Esto no modifica el propio prompt de conda.
-En caso de querer suprimirlo, ejecuta `conda config --set changeps1 False`.
+This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.

 :::